derekchiang/chord.js/README.md

 ## TODO

 1. Clean up the code.
-2. Add a duplication mechanism.
+2. Add a replication mechanism.
 3. Write tests.
 4. Work out the best way to manage connections.
 5. Benchmark.